-The contemporary notion of culture is empirical.

-A culture is a set of meanings and values informing a common way of life, and there are as many cultures as there are distinct sets of such meanings and values.
+The contemporary notion of culture is imprisonal empirical.
+A culture is a set of meanings and values informing a common way of life, and there are as many cultures as their care there are distinct sets of mx such meanings and values.

 But this manner of conceiving culture is relatively recent.
-It is a product of empirical human studies.
-Within less than one hundred years it has replaced an older classicist view that had flourished for over two millenia.
+It is a prote product of empirical human studies.
+Within less than one hundred years it has replaced an older, classicist view that had flourished for over two millenia.
 On the older view culture was conceived normatively.
 It was the opposite of barbarism.
-It was a matter of acquiring and assimilating the tastes and skills, the ideals, virtues and ideas that were pressed upon one in a good home and through a curriculum in the liberal arts.
-It stressed not facts but values.
-It could not but claim to be universalist.
-Its classics were immortal works of art, its philosophy was the perennial philosophy, its laws and structures' were the deposit of the prudence and the wisdom of mankind.
-Classicist education was a matter of models to be imitated, of ideal characters to be emulated, of eternal verities and universally valid laws.
-It sought to produce not the mere specialist but the uomo universale that could turn his to anything and do it brilliantly.
+It was a matter of acquiring and assimilating the tastes and skills, the ideals, virtues, and ideas, that were pressed upon one in a good home and through a curriculum in the 324m liberal arts.
+It stressed not facts claim t.o but values.
+It could not $but{\wedge}$ be universalist.
+Its classics were immortal works of art, its philosophy was they perennial philosophy, its laws and structures were the deposit of the prudence and the wisdom of mankind.
+Classicist education was a matter of models to be pmulated, of imitated, of ideal characters to be emulated, of eternal verities and a universally valid laws.
+Antwasevauda It sought to produce not the mere could specialist but the uomo universale that, san, turn his hand to anything and do it brilliantly.

 The classicist is not a pluralist.
-He knows that circumstances alter cases but he is far more deeply convinced that circumstances are accidental and that, beyond them, there is some substance or kernel or root that fits in the classicist assumptions of stability, immutability, fixity.
+He knows that circumstances all alter cases but he is far more deeply convinced and that circumstances are accidental that, beyond them, there is some substance or kernel or root that fits in with classicist assumptions of stability, immutability, fixity.
 Things have their specific natures; these natures, at least in principle, are to be known exhaustively through the properties they possess and the laws they obey; and over and above the specific nature there is only individuation by matter, so that knowledge of one instance of a species automatically is knowledge of any instance.
 What is true of species in general, also is true of the human species, of the one faith coming through Jesus Christ, of the one charity given through the gift of the Holy Spirit.
 It follows that the diversities of peoples, cultures, social arrangements can involve only a difference in the dress in which church doctrine is expressed, but cannot involve any diversity in church doctrine itself.
 That is semper idem.